OlafZielke-EQ/MCQsim/README.md

 ## RUNNING MCQSIM
 Assuming all files are present, a simulation can be started via:
 >
->  _mpirun -n 6 ./MCQsim ParameterFile.txt_
+>  _mpirun -n 6 ./MCQsim FaultModel.txt_

 This command will start MCQsim as an MPI run, using n = 6 CPUs.
-The parameter file contains relevant information to start/control the simulation.
+The parameter file _"FaultModel.txt"_ contains relevant information to start/control the simulation. _MCQsim_ then runs and produces a number of output files.
+Most importantly the _" *Catalog.dat"_ file and a number of _" *.srfb"_ files.

 ## MCQSIM OUTPUT FILES
 |   File name   (output)               | File content  |